turboquant/metaphonics/README.md

-# Accent Inspector
+# MetaPhonics

-Accent Inspector is your solution to automated accent detection.
-Accent Inspector can determine whether an individual is a native English speaker based on their speech.
+MetaPhonics is a self-learning ML utility to identify voice demographics & detect signals such as the speaker's accents or regionality.
+MetaPhonics can determine whether an individual is a native English speaker based on their speech input.
 All you need is a recording of the person in question reading the following phrase:

 "Please call Stella, ask her to bring these things with her from the store."

-Accent Inspector classifies the person as either a native or a non-native English speaker using formant analysis and a Support Vector Machine.
+MetaPhonics classifies the person as either a native or a non-native English speaker using formant analysis and a Support Vector Machine.
 Applications for this include identifying customer types and providing targeted customer service and marketing.

 ## Understanding the Model